-I shoot with the full-frame Sony α7R II.
+I shoot with the full-frame Sony α7R III.

 Not too big but has all the power and features of larger cameras.
 The perfect travel camera.
-This is my third full-frame Sony camera (RX1R and Sony a7S previously) and I love the size, build quality, full-frame sensor image quality and easy-to-use camera software.
+This is my fourth full-frame Sony camera (RX1R, Sony a7S, Sony a7R II previously) and I love the size, build quality, full-frame sensor image quality and easy-to-use camera software.
 Not to mention Wi-Fi and mobile apps for sharing photo previews on the go.

 I've had Canon DSLRs (way too big) and smaller Fuji mirrorless cameras (they're getting better but IMO worse build quality and image quality) — so I'm sticking with Sony and investing in more lenses.
 I rarely shoot with a flash (and never travel with one) but ended up getting Sony's largest flash for the occasional nighttime indoor events and such I attend and want to shoot.

-If you don't need something as advanced, expensive and large as the α7R II, I've heard great things about the Sony a6500.
+If you don't need something as advanced, expensive and large as the α7R III, I've heard great things about the Sony a6500.